 Running for office is a fantastic way to create the change we want to see and build the movement for people, planet and peace.

-The Wisconsin Green Party is seeking candidates now for 2019 local elections.
+The Wisconsin Green Party is seeking candidates now for 2020 Spring and Fall elections.

 If you're interested in running for office, sign up here and we'll get in touch!Sign up